13 Reasons Why: Awards and nominations

-Concerns over depiction of suicide
+Concerns over depictions of depression and suicide

-The release of the show caused public concern about the risk of suicide contagion among teenagers – particularly in those who have suicidal thoughts.
+The release of the show caused public concern about the risk of suicide contagion among teenagers, particularly in those who have suicidal thoughts.
 The portrayal of sensitive content such as teen suicide, self-harm, rape and bullying raised criticism, especially for its graphic content, primarily the scene in which Hannah kills herself.
 Some researchers and medical professionals argue that the series violated guidelines for depicting suicide in the media and might trigger "imitative" behaviors among high school students and vulnerable people.

 Prior to the series' release, scholars had studied the influence of the media on suicide for decades.
 Evidence to support the existence of a relationship between fictional media exposure and suicide behaviors remained weak and a strict causality had never been established.
 The effect that fiction can have on suicidal thoughts and behaviors is probably smaller than that of other psychological and social risk factors for suicide.
 It has been argued that censoring fiction may do more harm than good.

-After the series' release, a study published in the Journal of the American Academy of Child and Adolescent Psychiatry found that suicide among teenagers rose by 28.9% in the month after Netflix launched the show.
+After the series' release, a study published in the Journal of the American Academy of Child and Adolescent Psychiatry found that suicide among teenagers rose by 28.9 percent in the month after Netflix launched the show.